GjMinova/NorthPhoneBookApp/README.md

 }

-GET Method: Search phonebook contacts
+GET METHOD: Search phonebook contacts
 - In postman choose GET method and use the following url: http://localhost:8080/phonebook/contacts?name=Test&phoneNumber=1234563.

 We can make search with the two parameters, with name parameter only or with the phoneNumber parameter only